Vaibhav97/SAMHAR-Covid19/README.md

 with binary diagnosis.

 # HeatMap
 The idea behind providing a heatmap is helpful from a lot of region wide preparations point of view from the and monitoring hotspots.
 The User can also be prompted to retest after a defined SLA (say 2-3 days) to keep updated track with the help of notifications to track the spread.
+The region can further be classified as Green, Orange, Red zones depending on the spread.

 # Scope